 Lothal is one of the numerous crucial ruins depicting the life and times of a bygone era, and the tour here makes you feel like you are back in time.

-Best time to visit
+The best time to visit

 Being in a spacious open space on hilly terrain, the temperature here is pleasant throughout the year.